Updated 15 December 17

 3. Not exploring your competitors

-Unless you’ve invented something completely unique (by the way, chances are you haven’t), you will have direct competitors.
+Unless you’ve invented something completely unique, which nowadays is very difficult, you will have direct competitors.

-So, don’t pretend they don’t exist.
+Don’t pretend they don’t exist.
 Figure out what sets you apart and what gives you an edge.
+Be better than them.

 4. Neglecting marketing